34th Annual Penn Center

-Heritage Days Celebration is a three-day cultural event celebrating the Gullah/Geechee/Sea Island history, folk arts, food, music, crafts and West African cultural legacy.
+Heritage Days Celebration is a four-day cultural event celebrating the Gullah/Geechee/Sea Island history, folk arts, food, music, crafts and West African cultural legacy.

 Located at Penn Center—formerly the Penn School, one of the first schools for former slaves and their descendants living on St. Helena Island—visitors can experience the unique setting of the 50-acre historic campus of Penn Center.

 Special events for the weekend include demonstrations of West African/Gullah cultural connections, including:

 - Live demonstrations of sweetgrass basket making and net making